Open-Wide/alfresco-etl-connector/README.md

 work with all 2.x Alfresco releases, reported to work on Labs 2.9b
    * etlconnector-alfresco3.1 : *tested with 3.1 Entreprise for Tomcat*
    * etlconnector-alfresco3.2 : *tested with 3.2 Community for Tomcat*
+   * etlconnector-alfresco4.1 : *tested with 4.1.1 Enterprise for Tomcat*
    * Alternatively, it may be provided in compatible ETL release bundles.

 Server-side installation